dvdzkwsk/re-frame/README.md

 // Register event handlers — these are how you'll change the store's state. store.registerEventDB("increment", db => ({...db, count: db.count + 1}))

 // Register subscriptions with the store.
-Whenver the store's state changes,
+Whenever the store's state changes
-// these subscriptions will be automatically recomputed. store.registerSubscription("count", db => db.count)
+// these subscriptions will automatically recompute their values. store.registerSubscription("count", db => db.count)

+// Subscriptions are your means for accessing state inside the store.
+Calling
+// subscribe() returns a subscription, which itself is a value.
+You can watch
+// this subscription to observe changes, or pass it around and even compose it
-// Subscriptions are just values!
-You can work with them just like any other
+// with other subscriptions.
+// Most of the time you won't have to go through the trouble of manually watching
+// a subscription.
+Instead, libraries like @re-frame/react allow you to access
+// their values in your React tree and automatically re-render whenever they
-// piece of data, and even compose them together. const count = store.subscribe(["count"]) count.watch((prev, next) => {
+// change.
+This pattern should be familiar to MobX users, for example. const count = store.subscribe(["count"]) count.watch((prev, next) => {
   // do something here, maybe?